5t3ph/a11y-color-tokens/README.md

 Additionally, everyone benefits from documentation about color token contrast to ensure tokens are _used_ accessibly.

-`a11y-color-tokens` lets you focus on just selecting the base colors while taking care of generating contrast-safe complementary tones to ensure you meet this important success criteria.
+`a11y-color-tokens` lets you focus on just selecting the base colors while taking care of generating contrast-safe complementary tones to ensure you meet [this important success criterion](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
 A unique feature of this project is that it scales the original color value for a more pleasing visual contrast vs only returning either white or black. (_Don't worry - you're able to override the contrast color if needed!_)

 > 💡 "Tokens" comes from the design system world terminology of "design tokens" which you can [learn more about from the original creator, Jina Anne](https://www.smashingmagazine.com/2019/11/smashing-podcast-episode-3/).